SebCreighton/Pokemon-Master/README.md

 #  Pokemon Master

-For this concept, a game system similar to a popular game series Pokemon will be implemented.
+For this concept which is a Codeacademy project, a game system similar to a popular game series Pokemon will be implemented.
 For those unfamilliar with Pokemon, it is a game where creatures (Pokemon) battle against each other.
 Each Pokemon has statistics associated with it like health, level, type and a name.

 The steps taken to implement this project is as follows:
 - A Pokemon class was created that keeps track of Pokemon's name, level, type (such as "Fire" and "Water"), maximum health, current health and whether or not Pokemon was knocked out.